Fall of Year 43 (after the Great Plague)

 “Sleeping on the job, boys?”
 A voice came from as the opening of the tent parted.
 It was Teuta, Anville’s first-in-command.
 She was dressed in the simple chest armor they had first seen her.
-Astonishingly, her uniform and hair were almost as unmussed as if she had gone for a short run instead of the forced march across three woods and a marshland, all the while being chased by Fiorian snipers and advance divisions.
+Astonishingly, her uniform and hair were almost as unmussed as if she had gone for a short run instead of the forced march across three woods and a marshland, all the while being chased by Fiorian advance divisions.
 “We’ve got fortifications to build and you need to earn your keep if you are to stay in the Dauphin’s service.”

 “But, commander, we’ve been on the run all day,” Minoru sighed.
 “I can’t move a muscle.”